avikor/constraint_satisfaction_problems/README.md

 and the edges correspond to constraints, i.e. V = X and E = C.
 <br></br>

+## Implemented Algorithms List
+#### Solvers
+1. backtracking search (with or without forward checking).
+Could be used to find a single solution or all solutions.
+2. heuristic backtracking search: defaults to Minimum Remaining Values for choosing next unassigned variable,
+with Degree heuristic as tie breaker.
+Defaults to Least Constraining Value for domain sorting of chosen unassigned variable.
+Allows users to define, pick and choose custom heuristics.
+Can be used with or without forward checking.
+Could be used to find a single solution or all solutions.
+3. min conflicts (with or without tabu search).
+4. constraints weighting.
+5. tree csp solver: an algorithm that can solve tree-structured constraint satisfaction problems.
+6. cycle cutset: a naive cutset conditioning solver.
+See source code for exhaustive description.
+7. simulated annealing.
+8. random-restart first-choice hill climbing.
+9. genetic local search.
+<br></br>

+#### preprocessing
+1. Arc Consistency 3 (AC3).
+Could be given as an argument to both backtracking algorithms and thus implement
+Maintaining Arc Consistency (MAC).
+2. Arc Consistency 4 (AC4).
+3. Path Consistency 2 (PC2).
+4. i-consistency.
+<br></br>

 ## Example #1: Pythagorean Triples
 <img src="https://freedocs.mi.hdm-stuttgart.de/Sd1/Ref/Statements/phythagorean.svg" width=200 height=200/>